Kelly Criterion, the value of value bets

 Let's take the match between Manchester City and Manchester United.
 The bookmaker's payouts were these: 1.83 (Manchester City wins) / 3.65 (draw) / 4.32 (Manchester United wins).
 This converts to match result probabilities like this: 52% (Manchester City wins) / 26% (draw) / 22% (Manchester United wins).
 Remember, these are the bookmaker's probabilities.

 Now, let's assume you have your own method of determining the probability of the result and your method gives you the following probabilities: 46% / 28% / 26%.
 As you can see, your method tells you that the most likely outcome is for Manchester City to win.
 However, that's not the bet you must place.
 Seems counter-intuitive, doesn't it?
-In order to determine the bet you should place you must determine the "value" of each bet.
+Before deciding on what bet to place you must determine the "value" of each bet.
 To compute the value of each bet assume the game is played 100 times and your method is accurate.

 - If you bet 1 euro 100 times on Manchester City winning you will be right 46 the times.
 Given the 1.83 payout, you will receive 84.18 euros.
 A net loss of 15.82 euros.